-- Midweek Message — Inspiring words for senior pastor the Rev. Magrey deVega, delivered every Thursday to your email box
+- Midweek Message — Inspiring words from senior pastor the Rev. Magrey deVega, delivered every Thursday to your inbox.

-- Children’s Ministries newsletter – Quick, convenient, weekly update update for parents including this Sunday’s lesson, reminders on events and parenting tips
+- Children’s Ministries newsletter — Quick, convenient, weekly updates including this Sunday’s lesson, reminders on events and parenting tips.

 Connect in Social Media

 Read, comment and share in our church community throughout the week.
 Like us!
 Also check out 11 Magnolia and The Portico pages (public pages).

-Follow us on Twitter @hydeparkumc / @11Magnolia / @ThePorticoTampa Use #hydeparkumc / #11Magnolia / #ThePorticoTampa.
-Public page.
+Follow us on Twitter @hydeparkumc / @11Magnolia / @ThePorticoTampa Use #hydeparkumc / #11Magnolia / #ThePorticoTampa (public pages).

-Follow us on Instagram to view photos and images of God’s love made real.
-Public page.
+Follow us on Instagram for photos and images of God’s love made real (public page).